Associate Professor of Sociology

 Ph.D., The Ohio State University, 2009

 Dr. Anthony joined the Department of Sociology and Geography in the Fall of 2013.
-He teaches the department’s theory course, as well as research methods, general sociology, social problems, urban sociology, and sociology of sport.
-He provides major support for the on-line curriculum, mentors students on research, and aids students with cooperative learning.
+He teaches the department’s senior thesis (capstone), as well as theory, statistics, research methods, general sociology, social problems, urban sociology, and the sociology of sport.
+He also provides major support for the on-line curriculum, mentors students on research, and aids students with cooperative learning.

-As a sociologist, Dr. Anthony’s interests are primarily rooted in understanding the multifaceted aspects of social reality and human social behavior.
+As a sociologist, Dr. Anthony’s interests are primarily rooted in developing empirically supported understandings of the multifaceted aspects of social reality and human social behavior.
 His published research has focused mainly on issues related to urbanization and political change in the developing world.
-However, his published work includes statements on theoretical issues, particularly those that are related to social identity and race.
-Recently, his work has focused on the emergence and consequences of political violence in the developing world as it relates to the “forced urbanization” of rural peoples in developing regions of the world.
-Currently, Dr. Anthony is working on investigating the impact that political violence has on the well-being and status of women in Africa and the Middle East.
+However, he has addressed theoretical issues, particularly those related to social identity and race.
+Recently, his published work has focused on the consequences of political violence as it relates to the “forced urbanization” of rural peoples in developing regions of the world.
+Dr. Anthony is a standing editorial member of Sage Open for the social sciences.

-Dr. Anthony’s research is published in several leading social science journals, including Urban Affairs Review, Cities, and the Journal for the Theory of Social Behaviour.
-You can download his articles, data-sets, and/or follow his research on Research Gate: www.researchgate.net.
+Dr. Anthony’s research is published in several leading social science journals, including Urban Studies, Urban Affairs Review, Cities, and the Journal for the Theory of Social Behaviour.
+You can download his articles, data-sets, and/or follow his research on Research Gate.

 2014.
 Anthony, Robert M. and Edward M. Crenshaw.
 “City Size and Political Contention,” International